-Strategic communication students focus on the meld of good communication and planning with an organization.
+Strategic communications students focus on the meld of good communication and planning with an organization.
 The term strategic communication is an umbrella term meant to include a variety of communication-related professions, such as public relations, branding, advertising and more.
-These students are capable of recognizing a good idea or project.
+Our students are capable of recognizing a good idea or project.
 They see potential in stories and in people who initiate them.
 They will have the ability to articulate a plan, an argument, even a vision as the power of communication serves as both an informational and persuasive tool.
 Overall, they can organize all of these aspects into a clear and succinct plan that involves fulfilling an organization’s mission.